Thinking of joining van life and living in a campervan? We spent 2 years traveling in our van across two continents and learned so much along the way.

 35. Get Project FI service for your cell phone.
 I have been using Google’s Project FI service for a few years now and I love it for traveling because it lets me connect to the local service as soon as I enter the country.
 I have traveled to 16 countries using this service without buying a single phone chip card.

-- Ask for WiFi password before you order anything
+- Ask for a WiFi password before you order anything

 - Check the WiFi speed online.
 We use a website called Fast.com.

-We also recently discovered WiFi Map App that is a phone app listing all nearby open WiFi hotspots.
+We also recently discovered WiFi Map App which is a phone app listing all nearby open WiFi hotspots.
 We started using Wifi Map in a combination with our WiFi antenna booster to connect to open WiFi networks from our van.
-All the WiFi networks in this app are updated by other users but for the most part, it’s pretty up to date.
+All the WiFi networks in this app are updated by other users but for the most part, it’s pretty up-to-date.